 Balance of Trade in South Africa averaged 1239.59 ZAR Million from 1957 until 2023, reaching an all time high of 52735.69 ZAR Million in March of 2021 and a record low of -36051.45 ZAR Million in April of 2020.
 This page provides the latest reported value for - South Africa Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Balance of Trade in South Africa is expected to be 16500.00 ZAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in South Africa to stand at -1542.00 in 12 months time.
-In the long-term, the South Africa Balance of Trade is projected to trend around 20000.00 ZAR Million in 2022 and 31300.00 ZAR Million in 2023, according to our econometric models.
+Balance of Trade in South Africa is expected to be -16000.00 ZAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Balance of Trade is projected to trend around 1000.00 ZAR Million in 2024 and 35000.00 ZAR Million in 2025, according to our econometric models.